top of page

 Days 12 & 13: From Easy and (sort of ) Boring to Challenging and Incredible

 A quick thanks for all the encouragement.
-Seeing in the (comments here, on Strava, and even on email when I get to it) that some of you find it enjoyable to read my blog, watch my videos, and see my pictures is really encouraging.
+Seeing comments here on the blog and on Strava, or via email show me that some of you are enjoying reading my blog, watching my videos, and seeing my pictures is really encouraging.
 Thank you!

 Riding